Lu-Yik-Ho/Knee-Lateral-Xray-Bone-Segmentation-Model-Program/README.md

 BoneSegmentationLateral_v1.0_User Manual.docx: Word document containing a step-by-step guide in using the main program.

 SquareCroppingModel.pt: A model fine-tuned to crop the region of interest from a knee lateral X-ray image.

+SampleTrainedModel.pt: A model fine-tuned by me with this program.